-An opioid antidote, naloxone (sometimes known by its commercial name, Narcan) has received attention for its ability to save the lives of people who overdose on heroin.
+An opioid antidote, naloxone (sometimes known by its commercial name, Narcan) has saved the lives of tens of thousands of people who overdosed on heroin.
 Law enforcement in some jurisdictions recommend people who know drug users keep several doses on hand in case of an emergency.
-But reports have suggested it has a limited use with fentanyl simply because fentanyl is so powerful.
+But the Centers for Disease Control and Prevention (CDC) has found higher doses are required with fentanyl simply because the drug is so powerful.

 The National Institutes of Health (NIH) runs the National Institute on Drug Abuse (NIDA), which funds and publishes research and fact pages on fentanyl and other drugs.

 NIDA funds the Prescription Drug Abuse Policy System, a network of academics and other researchers tracking state laws related to prescription drug abuse.